albertotono/bimhox/_posts/2020-05-04-Hox's Diary.md

 ## Agenda
 This is a hypothetical roadmap regarding the future posts for the next year:

-1. Introduction - September 2020
+1. Introduction
-2. Mission - October 2020
+2. Mission
-3. Who is HOX - November 2020
+3. Who is HOX
-4. History of Sketch - Decembember 2020
+4. History of Sketch
-5. Sketch Recognition: Single Category - January 2021
+5. Sketch Recognition: Single Category
-6. Sketch Recognition: 4 Categories - February 2021
+6. Sketch Recognition: 4 Categories
-7. Sketch Recognition: Multicategories - March 2021
+7. Sketch Recognition: Multicategories
-8. Open-Source Projects: TorchSketch - April 2021
+8. Open-Source Projects: TorchSketch
-9. Sketching on the Web - May 2021
+9. Sketching on the Web
-10. Deployment on Tablet - June 2021
+10. Deployment on Tablet
-11. CDI Logo and Mission - July 2021
+11. CDI Logo and Mission
-12. Surprise: August 2021
+12. Surprise:

 | September | October | November | December | January | February | March | April | May | June | July | August |
 |Introduction | Mission| Who is HOX | History of Sketch | Sketch Recognition| Sketch Recognition| Sketch Recognition| Open-Source Projects| Sketching on the Web| Deployment on Tablet | CDI Logo and Mission | Surprise |